All blog posts

 Innovative and sustainable as they are, Gus Foods, JustBite, Canteen, Kriket and Dripl have a number of similarities:

-- A break at your desk doesn't count, but a nice break with colleagues does.
-The five companies all contribute to this.
-Such free moments give energy and strengthen connections.
-And after that, your team can get back to work.
+- A break at your desk doesn't count, but a social break with colleagues does.
+All five companies contribute to this.
+Such free time energizes and strengthens connections.
+And afterward, your team can get back to work feeling refreshed.

 - Through their collaboration with local producers, the start-ups opt for a short food chain.
-This approach guarantees fresh and high-quality food, reduces energy consumption and limits transport and packaging waste.
-Moreover, a short chain ensures a fair price for the supplier and consumer.
+This approach guarantees fresh, high-quality food, reduces energy consumption, and minimizes transport and packaging waste.
+Moreover, a short supply chain ensures a fair price for both the supplier and the consumer.

-- With their sustainable offerings, the companies try to have as little impact on the environment and nature as possible.
-They do this by, among other things, reducing their CO2 emissions and using sustainable, recyclable or even no packaging.
+- With their sustainable offerings, these companies strive to minimize their impact on the environment.
+They do this, among other things, by reducing their CO2 emissions and using sustainable, recyclable, or even no packaging at all.

 Participate in the Refillution